Virus192/SOC-AUTOMATION-ELK-STACK/README.md

 🕵️‍♂️**Day 28 of MYDFIR 30 Days SOC Challenge: Investigating a Mythic C2 Framework**🕵️‍♂️

-Today, we conducted a deep dive into investigating the Mythic C2 framework, focusing on the agent named svchost-Phenoixrocks.exe.
+Today, we conducted a deep dive into investigating the Mythic C2 framework, focusing on the agent named svchost-Aurora.exe.
 Here's what we accomplished:

 ### Investigation Steps 🔍